nchandrappa/dynamic-region-management/java/adp-dynamic-region-managementDist/src/site/markdown/known_issues.md

 could be a problem if North America required the "*EOD*" region to be non-persistent and Europe wanted it to be persistent.

+## Indexes
+Indexes cannot currently be specified when creating a region dynamically.